nicolaiarocci/nicolaiarocci.com/content/about.md

 I am a former competitive runner and climber now keeping myself busy with swimming and bodyweight training.
 I love reading [good books][8], hiking in the wilderness and riding my Triumph Bonneville.
-I have three awesome kids and a beautiful wife.

 My all time favourite quote: